klavins/LeanBook/md/src/Connectives.md

 <span style='color: lightgray; font-size: 10pt'><a href='https://github.com/klavins/LeanBook/blob/main/main/../LeanBook/Chapters/Connectives.lean'>Code</a> for this chapter</span>
  # Propositional Logic Connectives

-One of the remarkable things about inductive types is that the capture all of propositional logic, first order logic, and more.
-Thus, instead of defining _and_, _or_ and the other logical connectives as built-in operators in the Lean language, they are just defined in the standard library in terms of more primited inductive types.
+One of the remarkable things about inductive types is that they capture all of propositional logic, first order logic, and more.
+Thus, instead of defining _and_, _or_ and the other logical connectives as built-in operators in the Lean language, they are just defined in the standard library in terms of more primitive inductive types.
 ```lean
 namespace Temp
 ```